 Each beer starts with an effervescent cream ale base, a riff on The Chosen One, one of 903's standards.
 From there, the brewing process implements ingredients from local bakeries.
 December and January brought flavors from Food Network-famous Momo's Donuts, resulting in brews that tasted like blueberry doughnuts and cinnamon rolls.

-Now: 903 Brewing is hardly the first to implement dessert flavors into their drinks.
+903 Brewing is hardly the first to incorporate dessert flavors into its drinks.
 Many brewers promise sweet, chocolaty, fruity or cakey flavors, but it's rare to find such a beer that actually delivers sufficiently bold flavors that don't also taste artificial.
 That's where 903's PastryArchy beers thrive: Cook has the technical proficiency to produce flavors that taste both authentic and decadent, and he's done it outside of the PastryArchy line, as well.

 In January, the brewery rolled out the first beer in a coffee series: Mocha Vanilla Buzz, made in partnership with CJ's Coffee Café.
 It evokes a smooth, frothy latte.

 For its fifth birthday in February, 903's signature Sasquatch received an astonishing toasted marshmallow tweak that, especially after a few sips of the high-ABV brew, can make a suburban fireplace seem like a woodsy campfire.

 They will continue rolling out PastryArchy flavors and special releases.

 Natalie says adding lactose is what gives the brewery's bubbly cream ale the body and sweetness of a pastry.
 And, the series has inspired interest in cream ale, the American beer style that many hopheads have, frankly, found to be a bit basic — or, at best, underrated.